-Location is one of many factors to consider when selecting the investment property that's right for you.
+Location is one of many factors to consider when selecting the residential investment property that's right for you.

 For many buyers, that means looking outside your local boundaries to other cities or states that better match your overall investing goals.